-Any visitors who are allowed (see Limits on Entry) to enter the site will be required to sign in and out with the OOSH Service.
+Any visitors who enter the site will be required to sign in and out with the OOSH Service.
 A record of each visitor's name, phone number or email address will be kept in accordance with existing Record Keeping policies at the Service.